Blog

 “Shy People Don’t Hate Talking — They Just Fear Saying the Wrong Thing”

-But beneath that quiet surface lies something much more human — a tender sensitivity to how others perceive us, a deep desire to connect, and a caution that’s simply afraid of being misunderstood.
+Shyness is often mistaken for disinterest, rudeness, or insecurity.
+But beneath that quiet surface lies an acute sensitivity to how others perceive us, a deep desire to connect, and a caution that’s simply afraid of being misunderstood.

 '}}